-Learning how to make a budget is a critical financial skill.
+Is learning how to make a budget your idea of a good time?

-Because when you don’t have one, you really don’t have control over your money.
+But you do if you want to have control over your money.

-After all, being on a budget means you can’t have any fun, right?
+After all, watching how you spend means you can’t have any fun, right?

 It means saying no to anything extra and yes to doing without, or at least that’s how it feels.